hugomrvt/vacaygen/README.md

 ## 📧 Support

-For support, please open an issue on GitHub or contact [your-email@domain.com].
+For support, please open an issue on GitHub

 ## 🙏 Acknowledgments